Seminars

 Plateau Saclay Combinatorics Seminar

-The Plateau Saclay Combinatorics Seminar is held every other Monday afternoon at 3PM in room Philippe Flajolet (top floor on the left) at LIX.
+The Plateau Saclay Combinatorics Seminar is held on several Mondays at 11am in room Philippe Flajolet (top floor on the left) at LIX.
 It is co-organized by the Combi team of LIX and the GALaC team.
 The mailing list for this seminar is combi_lix_lri@services.cnrs.fr.
-Subscribe to ...
+Subscribe to this ...

 Plateau Saclay Algorithms Seminar